 After the long, sweaty and dusty ride over, I stepped inside with the guard, only to find …

-… the exact same design as Tutankhamun’s!
+… the exact same design as King Tut’s!
 Well, almost.
-Ay’s tomb is noticeably larger, while some of the artwork is also different.
+Ay’s tomb is noticeably larger, while some of the artwork is also a bit different.

 Supposedly, this tomb was originally intended for Tutankhamun.
 But following the ‘boy king’s’ death, Ay chose to designate it for himself.
-And a smaller tomb was then hastily built for King Tut elsewhere.
+And a smaller tomb was then hastily built for King Tut.

 The beautiful sarcophagus was made of red granite and features protective winged goddesses at each corner.
 Be that as it may, it was found smashed and had to be reassembled by archaeologists.